magnars

 Greetings!
 I am Magnar Sveen and this is my technical blog on topics such as Clojure, Datomic, functional programming, frontend development, architecture, and more.

-You might also know me from the video series Emacs Rocks! or Parens of the Dead, or maybe one of my open source projects.
+You might know me from the video series Emacs Rocks! or Parens of the Dead, or maybe one of my open source projects.
 In either case, welcome to my blog!

 A Deconstructed Database